The start of the Great War

 And all this happens right in front of Mr. Princip.

-Belgium had a big guard dog of its own, named Great Britain.
+Belgium had a big guard dog of its own named Great Britain.
 So now Great Britain enters the war against Germany.

 1914 magazine cartoon showing a defiant Belgium telling Germany they can't come through.

-The year 1914 ushered in the Great War and the world would never be the same.
+The year 1914 ushered in the Great War, and the world would never be the same.
 It began in an age of Victorian optimism.

-Four years and 20 million lost lives later, everything was different.
-As Gertrude Stein called that generation, they were the "lost generation."
 And perhaps, this is much a tragedy as the lives lost on the field of battle.

 Photo gallery of the Great War